oracle/oracle-database-operator/README.md

    kubectl apply -f oracle-database-operator.yaml
    ```

   Ensure that the operator pods are up and running.
-For high availability, Operator pod replicas are set to a default of 3.
+For high availability, operator pod replicas are set to a default of 3.
 You can scale this setting up or down.

   ```sh
   $ kubectl get pods -n oracle-database-operator-system